quasar-gfx/QUASAR/README.md

 cmake ..; make -j
 ```

+In the `build/` directory, there will be a folder called `apps/`, which follows the same directory layout as `<repo root>/apps/`.

 ## Sample Apps

 ### Scene Viewer

-The Scene Viewer app loads a scene and lets you to fly through it.
+The Scene Viewer app loads a scene and lets you to fly through it using `wasd+qe`.

-Run Scene Viewer app:
+Run the Scene Viewer app:
 ```
 # in build directory
 cd apps/scene_viewer
-./scene_viewer --size 1920x1080 --scene ../assets/scenes/sponza.json
+./scene_viewer --size 1920x1080 --scene ../assets/scenes/robot_lab.json
 ```

 ### Asynchronous Time Warp (ATW)

 The ATW app warps a previously rendered frame on a plane using a homography.

-To run the simulator:
+To run the simulator (simulates streaming over a configurable network):
 ```
 # in build directory
 cd apps/atw/simulator
-./atw_simulator --size 1920x1080 --scene ../assets/scenes/sponza.json
+./atw_simulator --size 1920x1080 --scene ../assets/scenes/robot_lab.json
 ```

-To run streamer:
+To run streamer (actually streams over a network):
 ```
 # in build directory
 cd apps/atw/streamer
-./atw_streamer --size 1920x1080 --scene ../assets/scenes/sponza.json
+./atw_streamer --size 1920x1080 --scene ../assets/scenes/robot_lab.json
 ```

-In a new terminal, to run receiver:
+In a new terminal, to run receiver (streaming client):
 ```
 # in build directory
 cd apps/atw/receiver